gomathishankar28/ms2_desi_wagon/testing.md

     * Checked to see if the truck icon appears on the row of the current day in large screen.
     * Checked to see if the truck appears on the accordion of the current day in small and medium screens.
     * Checked to see if the truck is blinking.
-    * Checked to see if the accordion of the currnt day is collapsed.
+    * Checked to see if the accordion of the current day is collapsed.
     * Checked to see if the address button the accordion leads to Location section of the page

 4.  ***Location Section***
-    * checked to see if the google map is displayed with 5 markers.
+    * Checked to see if the google map is displayed with 5 markers.
     * Checked to see if the clicking on each markers displays the city name, address, landmark and day and timing details.
     * Checked to see if there is image displayed for each city only on large and medium screens.
-    * checked to see if the zooming out of the map creates clusters.
+    * Checked to see if the zooming out of the map creates clusters.
-    * checked to see if hovering on each marker displays the city name.
+    * Checked to see if hovering on each marker displays the city name.

 5.   ***Place Order***
      * Checked to see if name field takes only alphabets and prompts an error when left empty or given an invalid input.
-     * checked to see if there is an error for an invalid email field.
+     * Checked to see if there is an error for an invalid email field.
      * Checked to see if the mobile number field does not take more than 10 digits.
-     * checked to see if the mobile number field takes only numbers.
+     * Checked to see if the mobile number field takes only numbers.
      * Checked to see the if the form has an address field which gets auto-populated based on the Location field.
      * Checked to see when an item is chosen from Groceries drop down and Quantity from QTY dropdown and "Add to List" button is clicked an inputbox is created.
      * Checked to see if there is a delete button beside very new input element being added.
      * Checked to see if each item is being created in a new line.
-     * checked to see if input item is not editable.
+     * Checked to see if input item is not editable.
-     * checked to see if clicking on the delete "X" button deletes the item.
+     * Checked to see if clicking on the delete "X" button deletes the item.
      * Checked to see On successful submission of the form, an Acknowlegement message is displayed on the same page.
      * Checked to see if the mail has been sent to dw.orders123@gmail.com
      * Checked to see if the mail contains the name and grocery List of the user.